getodk/web-forms/packages/web-forms/README.md

 - Use the icon by passing its name to the `name` prop.

 Material Icons are available under the Apache License Version 2.0.
 Copy of the license can be found at [`./src/assets/fonts/LICENSE-2.0.txt`](./src/assets/fonts/LICENSE-2.0.txt)

-### Translations

-Translations are managed on Transifex.
-Translators can contribute at: https://app.transifex.com/getodk/odk-web-forms

-For developers, see [TRANSLATIONS.md](./TRANSLATIONS.md) for details on how UI strings are managed and how to add or update translations.